 ● Gender equality – A selection of indicators showing the situation of women and men in Europe

 Macroeconomic Imbalance Procedure

 The indicators in the Macroeconomic Imbalance Procedure (MIP) Scoreboard are used to identify emerging or persistent macroeconomic imbalances in a country.
 The Scoreboard is a part of an annual exercise, where the first step is the compilation of an Alert Mechanism Report.
 This report draws its information from, especially, the MIP Scoreboard data.
-The data used in the Alert Mechanism Report are 'frozen' close to the publication MIP Scoreboard Headline Indicators (1 Nov 2012).
+The data used in the Alert Mechanism Report are 'frozen' close to the publication of the Statistical Annex of the AMR (1 Nov 2013).
 The data on this web-page are regularly updated and may differ from theAlert Mechanism Report.

 What are the Euro-indicators?